wanghh2000/MobileFaceNet-Keras/README.md

 # MobileFaceNet-Keras
 A Keras implementation of MobileFaceNet from https://arxiv.org/abs/1804.07573.
 It is the 1st time I uploaded my own work.
 If the license or citation is wrong, please inform me and I will change it ASAP.
-The Keras model for inference is ~14 Mb, as well as the TensorFlow model in optimized protobuf format, so I might not follow all the details in the original work (should be around 5 Mb).

 ## 1. Data Preprocessing Strategy
 (1) Use the celebrity & msra datasets from the Trillion Pairs dataset: http://trillionpairs.deepglint.com/data.